GomaaMohamed/UART_Bootloader/README.md

 ```
 $ git clone https://github.com/GomaaMohamed/UART_Bootloader.git
 ```
+2. change the path of the project home in makefile of the host app
-2. Open the terminal inside the host_app folder and build the application to get the executable
+3. Open the terminal inside the host_app folder and build the application to get the executable
 ```
 $ make all
 "this will generate a binary executable named burner"